 Getting a great shot every now and then is nice, but who likes those odds?
 Nobody.
 When you understand the characteristics of light, the odds improve.
 You can consistently nail those great shots.

 So, let’s look at how you can do that.

 This is the second part in our series on the characteristics of natural light and understanding how light works.
-Here we’re looking at:
+The two properties of light that we’re looking at in this tutorial are:

 If you’ve not read it, also check out the first part in the series that covers the natural light characteristics of quantity and quality.

 1. Color temperature of natural light – how to adjust it